Home » Post » Mystery of China’s Coaching System Neglect – Part 2: Wang’s Career with Coaches

 The train was moving.
 Wang was on his way.
 But then came the turning point.

 Bouncing back was tough.
 Wang Chuqin pushed his way into the world’s top 20 while enduring a painful two-year singles title drought.
-The COVID-19 pandemic only made things worse—tournaments got wiped off the map, rhythm went out the window, and everything stalled.
+The COVID-19 pandemic only made things worse.
+Tournaments got wiped off the map, rhythm went out the window, and everything stalled.

-His comeback moment hit in early 2022, when he won a singles title at WTT Macao Stars of China.9 But just as things seemed to be looking up, Coach Liu left the CNT unexpectedly for personal career reasons.
+His comeback moment hit in early 2022, when he won a singles title at WTT Macao Stars of China.2 But just as things seemed to be looking up, Coach Liu left the CNT unexpectedly for personal career reasons.

 Throughout all of 2022, Wang Chuqin was on his own.
 No supervising coach.
 No structured training plan.
 Yet somehow, he still put together one of the most impressive runs of his career.

-In October 2022, Wang helped CNT win gold at the World Table Tennis Team Championships in Chengdu.
+In October 2022, Wang helped CNT win gold at the World Team Championships in Chengdu.
 It was his first time sharing the stage with Ma Long and Fan Zhendong in such a major competition, a clear sign that he had cemented his place as the third core player in CNT.
 He followed up with back-to-back singles titles at WTT Champions Macao and the WTT Cup Finals in Xinxiang, skyrocketing to World No. 3.

 Then came the Asian Cup in Bangkok in November.
 Wang was spotted alone at the airport, slurping instant noodles, while teammates were likely surrounded by their coaches.
 Before his quarterfinal, he needed a left-handed sparring partner to prepare.
 With no left-handed teammates available for him, Lin Lin Yun-Ju from TPE, a friend and fellow lefty, stepped in to help.
-Then, Wang had to temporarily borrow a teammate’s coach during his match.
+Then, Wang had to borrow a teammate’s coach during his match temporarily.
 Unsurprisingly, CNT exited early.

 It was one of the most telling moments of the year.
 Frustrating to watch, and even more infuriating to realize it wasn’t an accident.
 This was CNT’s system at work.